aabmar/bittergurka-insert/README.md

 This insert makes it possible to use Bittergurka as a hydroponic system using the grow medium and nutriant from the IKEA Växer series.

+In the stl folder, you will find STL files that can be printed on most 3D printers, including cheap FDM machines.
+The parts in the pictures are printed on a Wanhao Duplicator i3 $400 printer.

 The complete system:

 ![Bittergurka](https://raw.githubusercontent.com/aabmar/bittergurka-insert/master/img/bittergurka.jpg)